gridstack/gridstack.js/demo/angular/src/app/README.md

  - This wrapper needs v7.1.2+ to run as it needs the latest changes
  - This wrapper handles well ngFor loops, but if you're using a trackBy function (as I would recommend) and no element id change after an update, you must manually call the `Gridstack.update()` method directly.
  - The original client list of items is not updated to match **content** changes made by gridstack (TBD later), but adding new item or removing (as shown in demo) will update those new items.
 Client could use change/added/removed events to sync that list if they wish to do so now.
+ - Code isn't compiled into a side lib to use right now - you need to copy those files for now.
+Let me know (slack) if you are using it...

+ thank you!
+ Would appreciate getting help doing the same for React and Vue (2 other popular frameworks)
+ - Alain